Which HDTVs use the least energy?

 Finally, pick an Energy Star-rated set.
 These models, which allow you to choose brightness levels (as opposed to coming pre-set to super-bright) are the most efficient ones available -- up to 30 percent more efficient than their non-Energy Star counterparts.
 Just be sure you pick the "home" or "standard" brightness setting once you get your new TV out of the box, to make sure you're cashing in on energy savings.
 Also worth noting: models in line with the old standards will probably be still on the shelves for a while, and will also carry the Energy Star logo.
 Print out this list and take it to the store to be sure you're getting one with the updated standards.
 Okay, so to review:

 Normal size + LCD or rear projection + Energy Star = Good.

 Giant + plasma + non-Energy Star = Not So Good.

 Now you're ready to start shopping!
 Or not.
 One last thing to keep in mind: though the new Energy Start standards are a big improvement, a little bird at the EPA has told us that, thanks to ever-improving tech, even tighter standards are just around the corner.
 So if you can hold off for another year or two, you've got even greener pastures ahead.

 Story by Tobin Hack.
 This article originally appeared in Plenty in November 2008.
-It was added to MNN.com in May 2009.
+It was added to MNN.com.